 Treatment of tick paralysis must be sought as soon as any of the nervous symptoms are observed.

 A careful search should be made for ticks and when found they should be removed by grasping them as close to the skin as possible with a pair of forceps or sharp-nosed pliers.
 Do not try to burn the tick with a lighted cigarette or turpentine.

 The veterinarian administers antitoxin intravenously and usually admits the animal to monitor its response.
 If vomiting has occurred, fluids may be given by injection.
 It must be remembered that there may be more than one tick present.

-Preventive measures must be taken to protect dogs visiting coastal areas.
+Preventive measures must be taken to protect dogs from visiting coastal areas.
 It is risky to rely upon searching the animal each night in the hope of finding ticks before they are large enough to harm the dog.